rohit--jain/rohit--jain/README.md

 ### 🎯 Professional Objective:

-Seeking an opportunity with a forward-thinking tech company that prioritizes meaningful impact.
-With my expertise in software development and passion for innovation, I aim to contribute to the advancement of the data-driven era and make a significant difference in the industry.
+Actively seeking a position in system-level software development (embedded) where I can apply my technical expertise, global mindset, and communication skills to deliver reliable end user products and solutions.

+### 💡 Profile Summary:

-	Software Developer with several years of experience in designing and devleopment of linux based embedded systems solutions for real-time and networked environments.
+     ✅ Passionate about designing and development of linux based embedded systems solutions for real-time and networked environments.

-	Strong background in software designing, system architecture, C and C++ (C++17/20) with expertise in multithreading/coroutines, Boost ASIO, and low-level communication protocols.

-	Successfully developed a custom transport-layer communication protocol as part of a master's thesis, using C++, flow control algorithms with multithreading and machine learning in Python.

-	Experienced in fault diagnosis, test strategy development, and integration of complex subsystems.
+     ✅ Experienced in fault diagnosis, test strategy development, and integration of complex subsystems.
 Effective at working in interdisciplinary teams and supporting technical proposals and customer communication.

-	Actively seeking a position in system-level software development (embedded) where I can apply my technical expertise, global mindset, and communication skills to deliver reliable end user products and solutions.

-### 💡 Profile Summary:

-	Actively seeking a position in system-level software development (embedded) where I can apply my technical expertise, global mindset, and communication skills to deliver reliable end user products and solutions.

-     ✅ Proficient in a wide range of programming languages, including Typescript, Python, and Java.

-     ✅ Well-versed in modern web frameworks such as Node.js, Nest.js, Svelte, and Angular.

-     ✅ Proficient background in RESTful API development and testing.
+     ✅ Proficient background in software designing, system architecture, C and C++ (C++17/20) with expertise in multithreading/coroutines, Boost ASIO, and low-level communication protocols.

-     ✅ Hands-on experience in Ethereum and its ecosystem
+     ✅ Successfully developed a custom transport-layer communication protocol as part of a Master's thesis, using C++, flow control algorithms with multithreading and machine learning in Python.

      ✅ Proactive, independent way of working and openness to new technologies and methods.